codeinthehole/codeinthehole.hugo/content/tips/django-file-upload-models.md

 ---
 {
-    "aliases": [
+  "aliases": ["/writing/use-models-for-uploads"],
-        "/writing/use-models-for-uploads"
-    ],
   "slug": "use-models-for-uploads",
-    "tags": [
+  "tags": ["django", "python"],
-        "django",
-        "python"
-    ],
   "title": "Use models for uploads",
   "date": "2012-07-19",
-    "description": "Using models for audit and clarity" }
+  "description": "Using models for audit and clarity", }
 ---

 All Django developers will deal with file uploads at some point.
 I contend that it's a good practice to use models to capture the upload metadata and to track processing status.
 This article explains how and why.

 ### An e-commerce example

 Suppose your e-commerce application allows admins to upload CSV files to update product stock levels (a common requirement).
 A typical file may comprise a SKU and a stock level:

 ```txt
     9781231231999,0